MicrosoftDocs/architecture-center/docs/example-scenario/finance/swift-alliance-lite2-on-azure-content.md

 We recommend that you deploy SWIFT components in subscription that doesn't contain any back-office applications.
 Separate subscriptions ensure that SWIFT CSP-CSCF applies only to SWIFT components and not to your own components.

-Consider using the latest implementation of SWIFT CSP controls in Azure after you consult with the Microsoft team that your working with.
+Consider using the latest implementation of SWIFT CSP controls in Azure after you consult with the Microsoft team that you're working with.

 ## Deploy this scenario

 The Lite2 AutoClient subscription contains resources that you manage.
 You can deploy the resources for the Alliance Lite2 AutoClient by using an Azure Resource Manager (ARM) template to create the core infrastructure, as described in this architecture.
-You can modify the Alliance Lite2 AutoClient ARM template to meet your needs as long as it adheres to SWIFT's Customer Security Programme Customer Security Controls Framework (CSP-CSCF).
+You can modify the Alliance Lite2 AutoClient ARM template to meet your needs as long as it adheres to SWIFT's CSP-CSCF.
 We recommend that you use the SWIFT CSP-CSCF Azure policies in this subscription.

 The SWIFT Alliance Connect Virtual customer subscription contains resources that you deploy.
-You deploy the resources by using an ARM template that's provided by SWIFT.
+You can deploy the resources by using an ARM template that's provided by SWIFT.
 It's known as the Cloud Infrastructure Definition (CID) file.
 SWIFT manages the configuration and operation of the Juniper vSRX.

 After the SWIFT Alliance Connect Virtual and Alliance Lite2 AutoClient infrastructure is deployed, follow SWIFT's instructions for installing the Alliance Lite2 AutoClient software.
 These instructions include peering the virtual networks in both subscriptions.